 Instruct us directly

 5RB have a team of barrister’s from QC’s to Junior Counsel licensed to undertake public, professional and licensed access work.
-Our team have all completed the Bar Council’s accredited course.
+Our team, listed below, have all completed the Bar Council’s accredited course.

 What is Public Access?

 You can now instruct 5RB directly.
 Members of the public and commercial and non-commercial organisations are now able to instruct barristers directly on most civil matters.
 Bar Council rules changed in 2004 to allow members of the public to instruct barristers directly without going through a solicitor or another qualified intermediary first.
 This is known as Public Access.

 - Initial review of your case by one of 5RB’s specialists